wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![RESTAURANT_IS_OFFLINE Global Variable](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-15.52.08.png "RESTAURANT_IS_OFFLINE Global Variable")

 We'll now need to update our `sendStatusMessage`.
 The new function will continue to check a restaurant based on its delivery status.
 However it will now only send the offline status message if this is the first time its status is reported as offline.

 ![Enhanced sendStatusMessage Function](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-15.53.33.png "Enhanced sendStatusMessage Function")

 And now we can complete our `theLoop` function:

 ![theLoop Function](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-10-31-at-18.54.42.png "theLoop Function")

+And now we can run the program, seeing that when a restaurant is offline we receive a message notifying so, and when restaurants go online we are updated to the new status.
+I suggest trying the app in the morning and seeing as restaurants suddenly open for lunch.
+It's very fun to get the push notifications from Facebook Messenger arrive on your phone!

+# What's Next

+* In this tutorial, we used the Facebook Messenger functionality of the Messages API but we could extend this application to provide omnichannel capabilities with WhatsApp and SMS.
+Imagine a very urgent use case (I have a particular bagel shop, on Saturday mornings in mind) that you would want to know immediately a status change, omnichannel alerts would be useful.
+* We could extend this code to make the alerts smarter based on delivery schedules, user proximity to restaurants, and more.
+We could also hold multiple jobs more intelligently.
+* We could take the app out of the Sandbox and connect it to a business Facebook Account.

+The final code for the tutorial can be found on GitHub.